MostlyWhat/EngLang/README.md

 ```

 As you can see, the EngLang code has been translated into equivalent Python code that performs the same task.

+## Roadmap

+### Work in Progress (Alpha Version)

+Our program is currently in its alpha stage, which means that it's still in the early stages of development.
+We're actively working on improving the functionality and adding new features, but there may be bugs and limitations that we're still working on.
+We welcome any feedback and bug reports from our users to help us improve the program.

+### Milestone 1: Basic Functionality

+In this milestone, we focus on implementing basic functionality in EngLang to demonstrate the feasibility of the concept and provide a foundation for further development.

+#### Features

+- [ ] Arithmetic operations: Users can perform addition, subtraction, multiplication, and division using English words and phrases.
+- [ ] Control structures: EngLang supports control structures like if-else statements and loops.
+- [ ] Input/output: Users can display text and prompt for input using natural language syntax.

+#### Stretch Goals

+- [ ] Support for functions with parameters.
+- [ ] Additional built-in functions like string manipulation and math functions.

+### Milestone 2: Enhanced Functionality

+In this milestone, we aim to add more advanced features to EngLang to make it even more powerful and useful for a wider range of applications.

+#### Features

+- [ ] User-defined functions: Users can now define their own functions in EngLang to perform custom tasks.
+- [ ] Object-oriented programming (OOP): EngLang now supports OOP concepts like classes, objects, and inheritance.
+- [ ] File I/O: Users can now read and write files in EngLang using built-in functions.

+#### Stretch Goals

+- [ ] Add support for web development frameworks like Flask and Django.
+- [ ] Implement concurrency and parallelism features in EngLang.

+### Milestone 3: Improved Usability and Documentation

+In this milestone, we focus on improving the usability and documentation of EngLang to make it more accessible to beginners and non-technical users.

+#### Features

+- [ ] Improved error messages: EngLang now provides more informative error messages to help users identify and fix errors in their code.
+- [ ] Online documentation: We have created an online documentation website for EngLang, including tutorials and examples.
+- [ ] Interactive tutorial: A web-based interactive tutorial will be developed to help beginners learn EngLang step by step.

+#### Stretch Goals

+- [ ] Localization support: Add support for multiple languages in EngLang's compiler and documentation.
+- [ ] Community-driven documentation: Allow users to contribute to the EngLang documentation by submitting edits and suggestions.

+### Beyond

+Looking beyond Milestone 3, we have several ideas for the future of EngLang:

+- [ ] Integration with popular development tools like VS Code and PyCharm.
+- [ ] Continued development of EngLang's standard library to include more commonly used functions and modules.
+- [ ] Collaboration with educational institutions to incorporate EngLang into computer science curriculums.
+- [ ] Integration with machine learning and artificial intelligence libraries to enable users to create complex models using natural language syntax.

+## Disclaimer

+EngLang is still in development and is not yet ready for use.
+We are working hard to create a stable and reliable product, but please be aware that there may be bugs and other issues in the current version.
+Use at your own risk.

 ## Contributing